-The first time we went, we parked at the Charmouth Road car park, not realising the number of steps there would be down to the beach, well it’s not so much the going down that was the problem it was the going back up!
-It’s great if you are fit and healthy but not so great if you have any ailments, especially after walking on the beach all day.
-It took me about two weeks to recover from that trip because I have fibromyalgia.
+The first time we went, we parked at the Charmouth Road car park, not realising the number of steps there would be down to the beach.
+Well, it’s not so much the going down that was the problem, it was the going back up!
+It’s great if you are fit and healthy, but not so great if you have any ailments, especially after walking on the beach all day.
+I took about two weeks to recover from that trip because I have fibromyalgia.

 I can’t quite remember how much we paid to park at Charmouth Road car park, but I think it was £2 to park all day.
 We also did the park and ride a bit further up; that was better as the bus drops you off right at the bottom by the beach, and we just walked around the path to the other side.
 It cost about £7 for parking and for the three of us on the bus.
 This is seasonal parking as it’s in a field.
 You catch the bus back to the car park across the road from the post office.
 We have also parked at the bottom in a local car park.
 Out of season, this is fine, but during the summer months, spaces go very quickly.
 We didn’t have to pay for parking on the day we went as the council allowed free parking for Christmas shoppers.